open-video-game-library/CommonExperienceSample/README.md

 ### Original License

-When using software provided by the Open Video Game Library with modifications, the source code must be disclosed.
-In addition, when using software provided by the Open Video Game Library for research, you must cite the article described in the README file included with the software you are using.
+ When using software provided by the Open Video Game Library with modifications for research purposes, you must disclose the software version and its source code, and cite the paper described in the README file included with the software you are using.

 ## Citation
 Common Experience Sample 1.0: Developing a sample for comparing the characteristics of haptic displays